CuzSai/Ascendant/Feedback_Ascendant_SteamNextFest_Beta.md

 First of all, the obvious SMG meta is still very present even after the nerf.
 Tho other guns are also way to strong, something like a surge and shotguns.
 Shotguns are extremely cheap and if you build it right they are just way to strong, also the m1 and findable shotguns.
 In counter the snipers are just way to expensive to be running, at least if these other guns are so cheap.
 The SMG nerf was good, but not enough and SMG is not even the only op gun as of right now.

-My nerfs will not be specific because i don't know how to nerf them.
+My nerfs will not be specific because i don't know how to nerf them.<br>
-Definitely up the price for shotguns, nerf the base shotguns.
+Definitely up the price for shotguns, nerf the base shotguns.<br>
-Up price on SMG slightly, nerf SMG in general, especially falloff distance in general.
+Up price on SMG slightly, nerf SMG in general, especially falloff distance in general.<br>
-Make Snipers more affordable(just a little).
+Make Snipers more affordable(just a little).<br>
-Nerf fire rate of surges reload speed too.
+Nerf fire rate of surges reload speed too.<br>
-Heavy battle rifles(full auto): buff damage slightly and dampen recoil semi auto battle rifles: buff bullet velocity.
+Heavy battle rifles(full auto): buff damage slightly and dampen recoil<br>
+semi auto battle rifles: buff bullet velocity.<br>
-Melee beam gloves: nerf damage a bit, 3 hit on blue just too good.(sorry charlie) Beam gloves: while using left click, become more effective by damage or certain types of damage
+Melee beam gloves: nerf damage a bit, 3 hit on blue just too good.(sorry charlie)<br>
+Beam gloves: while using left click, become more effective by damage or certain types of damage

 ## 6. Perks and Abilities
 Here i will talk about different perks and abilities, some changes on them but also some general stuff on it.
 First of all, general stuff.
 As Raedn mentioned in his feedback there are only a few usable perks.
-That is basically all there is to perks and abilities.
+That is basically all there is to perks and abilities.<br>
 Now i'll go over the perks and abilities and what i think they should be.
 Again the ones i don't mentioned are good or i forgot em.
 This is just an idea, some might be good some might be bad, i made this cause i got spare time and why not, its skippable.
-Its also not completely thought through on some of em.
+Its also not completely thought through on some of em.<br>
-Most of these perks i set to be buffed that means they would play a way bigger role, again this is my opinion and please don't get mad when i say some of these should not be worth investing time in.
+Most of these perks i set to be buffed that means they would play a way bigger role, again this is my opinion and please don't get mad when i say some of these should not be worth investing time in.<br>
 It would be very different if you wanted perks to be just a small add on, but then something like tracker or med sharing would not fit in anyway.